 Photo Gallery: Open-space design at the Bali-themed Flores Hotel and SPA, Druskininkai (Lithuania)

-As more and more travelers are embracing the wellness movement, and architectural techniques and technologies develop, hotels across the world are working harder than ever to ensure their brands remain on trend.
+As more and more travellers are embracing the wellness movement, and architectural techniques and technologies develop, hotels across the world are working harder than ever to ensure their brands remain on-trend.

 Deconstructed or ‘Open Plan’ is Here to Stay